hbs-rcs/hbsgrid-docs/docs/userguide/environments.md

 put in a request using our [discussion forum](https://github.com/hbs-rcs/hbsgrid-docs/discussions) or [issue tracker](https://github.com/hbs-rcs/hbsgrid-docs/issues).

-## Using older software environments
+## Using older software environments from the desktop

 Each time we update our software environments we preserve previous versions so that you can roll back for reproducibility or if your code